AlienFruit/AlienFruit.Otml/README.md

 **OTML** is an object tree model language.
 It is a language that describes a tree of objects, which is easily readable by both man and machine.
-It is abstract, flexible and simple, there is no data standardization and no arrays in it.
+It is abstract, flexible and simple.
+There is no data standardization and no arrays in it.
 OTML supports comments and stream processing.
 <br/><br/>

 ## OTML targets